tarakanbg/ptd.vateud.net/README.md

 * A notification email is sent *to the instructor(s)* of all pilots involved in the examination with the aforementioned details

+### Upon joining a pre-scheduled examination
+* When a pilot joins a pre-scheduled examination via his personal profile on the frontend
+* A notification email is sent *to the examiner* assigned for the examination, providing the details of the newly joined pilot
+* A notification email is sent *to the pilot* who joined, providing the details of the
+  examination: date, time, arrival and departure airports, exmainer's name and email

 ### Upon failing the practical exam
 * When a pilot's record is edited to acknowledge the failing of a practical exam and his mark:
 * A notification email is sent *to the pilot* informing him that he has failed and about his mark,